 - Translation Memory management

 - Archive (archives outdated projects from your workspace without deleting them)

 The web version is a simplified and automated tool for creating projects and assigning translators in the project setup.
 We have carefully designed and fine-tuned the UI to be intuitive and straightforward for all users who want to start their localization projects.

 More advanced users will need more advanced customization options.
 When using the Text United desktop app they will have complete control over the creation process of the project including advanced features for project creation:

 - Changing filters for files before kicking off the project

 - Replacing translators once the project has been started

-- Linking and unlinking of Translation Memories
+- The linking and unlinking of Translation Memories